 - d.
 Other Required Controls and BMPs - 1) The permittee shall minimize, to the extent practicable, the off-site vehicle tracking of sediments and the generation of dust.
-The SWP3 must include a description of controls utilized to accomplish this requirement. - 2) The SWP3 must include a description of construction and waste materials expected to be stored onsite and a description of controls to minimize pollutants from these materials. - 3) The SWP3 must include a description of potential pollutant sources from areas other than construction (such as stormwater discharges from dedicated gravel washing facilities and dedicated concrete batch plants), and a description of controls and measures that will be implemented at those sites to minimize pollutant discharges. - 4) The permittee shall place velocity dissipation devices at discharge locations and along the length of any outfall channel (such as runoff conveyance) to provide a non-erosive flow velocity from the structure to a water course, so that the natural physical and biological characteristics and functions are maintained and protected. - 5) The permittee shall design and utilize appropriate controls to minimize the offsite transport of suspended sediments and other pollutants if it is necessary to pump or channel standing water from the site(s). - e.
+The SWP3 must include a description of controls utilized to accomplish this requirement. - 2) The SWP3 must include a description of construction and waste materials expected to be stored on-site and a description of controls to minimize pollutants from these materials. - 3) The SWP3 must include a description of potential pollutant sources from areas other than construction (such as stormwater discharges from dedicated gravel washing facilities and dedicated concrete batch plants), and a description of controls and measures that will be implemented at those sites to minimize pollutant discharges. - 4) The permittee shall place velocity dissipation devices at discharge locations and along the length of any outfall channel (such as runoff conveyance) to provide a non-erosive flow velocity from the structure to a water course, so that the natural physical and biological characteristics and functions are maintained and protected. - 5) The permittee shall design and utilize appropriate controls to minimize the offsite transport of suspended sediments and other pollutants if it is necessary to pump or channel standing water from the site(s). - e.
 Maintenance Requirements - 1) All protective measures identified in the SWP3 must be maintained in effective operating condition.
 If, through inspections or other means, the permittee determines that BMPs are not operating effectively, then the permittee shall perform maintenance as necessary to maintain the continued effectiveness of stormwater controls, and prior to the next rain event if feasible.
 If maintenance prior to the next anticipated storm event is impracticable, the reason shall be documented in the SWP3 and maintenance must be scheduled and accomplished as soon as practicable.
 Erosion and sediment controls that have been intentionally disabled, run-over, removed, or otherwise rendered ineffective must be replaced or corrected immediately upon discovery. - 2) If periodic inspections or other information indicates a control has been used incorrectly, is performing inadequately, or is damaged, then the permittee shall replace or modify the control as soon as practicable after making the discovery. - 3) Sediment must be removed from sediment traps and sedimentation ponds no later than the time that design capacity has been reduced by 50%.
-For perimeter controls such as silt fences, berms, etc., the trapped sediment must be removed before it reaches 50% of the above-ground height. - 4) If sediment escapes the site(s), accumulations must be removed at a frequency that minimizes offsite impacts, and prior to the next rain event, if feasible. - f.
-Inspections of Controls - Personnel provided by the permittee must inspect disturbed areas of the construction site(s) that have not been finally stabilized, areas used for storage of materials that are exposed to precipitation, discharge locations, and structural controls for evidence of, or the potential for, pollutants entering the drainage system.
-Personnel conducting these inspections must be knowledgeable of this permit, familiar with the construction site(s), and knowledgeable of the SWP3 for the site(s).
-Sediment and erosion control measures identified in the SWP3 must be inspected to ensure that they are operating correctly.
-Locations where vehicles enter or exit the site must be inspected for evidence of off-site sediment tracking.
-Inspections must be conducted at least once every 14 calendar days and within 24 hours of the end of a storm event of 0.5 inches or greater.
+For perimeter controls such as silt fences, berms, etc., the trapped sediment must be removed before it reaches 50% of the above-ground height. - 4) If sediment escapes the site(s), accumulations must be removed at a frequency that minimizes offsite impacts, and prior to the next rain event, if feasible.